What is the H-1B visa classification?

 The H-1B visa is available to Walgreens to hire, on a temporary basis, qualified foreign workers.
 This visa currently has an overall limitation of six years, which includes any prior time the employee has spent working for other employers in the United States under H-1B and/or L-1 status.
 Walgreens will seek approval of this visa for those employees hired conditionally upon Walgreens effort to obtain approval of this visa classification.

 A threshold requirement of the H-1B visa is that the job offered must require a minimum of a bachelor's degree in a specialized field and the candidate must possess a closely related degree to this specialized field, or its equivalent, as recognized by the United States Citizenship & Immigration Services (USCIS).
-Diplomas, transcripts, and other education documents issued by foreign institutions must be evaluated by a third party education credentials evaluator prior to filing the petition, to ensure the equivalency will be recognized by the USCIS.
+Diplomas, transcripts, and other education documents issued by foreign institutions must be evaluated by a third-party education credentials evaluator prior to filing the petition, to ensure the equivalency will be recognized by the USCIS.
 In addition, those documents written in a language other than English will have to be translated by a certified translator.

 If the degree is unrelated, the candidate must present complete transcripts, a detailed resume describing previous employment history, and letters from previous employers confirming the work experience in the specialized field.
-The education and work experience will then need to be evaluated to determine if the credentials are recognized as equivalent to an U.S. degree in the specialized field.
+The education and work experience will then need to be evaluated to determine if the credentials are recognized as equivalent to a U.S. degree in the specialized field.
 Certified translations may also be needed.

 What steps are involved in the processing of an H-1B Petition?

 - Preparing and filing a Labor Condition Application (LCA) is an attestation by the employer about various job conditions.
 One example of an attestation is that the employer is paying the prevailing wage for the H-1B position.
 This must be filed with the Department of Labor.
-The processing time for LCAs can range from 1-3 weeks.
+The processing time for LCAs can range from one-three weeks.
 In certain situations, an LCA is not required since we may have already established blanket LCAs for various positions.

 - The H-1B petition can be filed with USCIS once the approved LCA has been received.
 Processing times for the H-1B petition will vary.